 Tickets being resolved within the DMSU are followed up on, and eventual problems are resolved.

-Open tickets with an ETA within the coming week are also marked for follow up by the appropriate assigner.
+Open tickets with an ETA (ETA assignment is described in Sect.
+4.1) within the coming week are also marked for follow up by the appropriate assigner.

 In particular, tickets which were evaluated to be assigned to the 3rd line support are reviewed and reassigned to the appropriate support units.
 The non-defect tickets of this category (i.e. assigned to the 3rd line because of lack of expertise) must retain DMSU “involved” with the GGUS ticket to receive correspondence, and to be able to digest the solution finally.